 Think about the actual cost to collect as a bill makes its way around the revenue cycle.
 If a patient owes $100 from the outset, would you offer them $20 off and collect $80 if they pay promptly?
 Or perhaps a 10% discount if paid in full?
 You’re getting $80 today, and that $80 is worth more today than it will be tomorrow.

-Conversely, if payment is not obtained up front, factor in cost of your patient pay representatives’ time to call the patient (maybe three times), the cost of printing and mailing multiple statements, the cost of transferring the account to collections and the recovery percentage that the agency would take as their cut.
-With medical bills in bad debt continuing to grow, it makes more sense to offer a discount and get the payment up front.
+Conversely, if payment is not obtained upfront, factor in the cost of your patient pay representatives’ time to call the patient (maybe three times), the cost of printing and mailing multiple statements, the cost of transferring the account to collections, and the recovery percentage that the agency would take as their cut.
+With medical bills in bad debt continuing to grow, it makes more sense to offer a discount and get the payment upfront.

 Nothing ruins the patient experience faster than a warning call that an account is headed to bad debt, or even worse, a call from a threatening collector demanding payment.
 Cycling accounts to bad debt means paying a premium for recovery.
 And, it very well may be creating long-term dissatisfaction among your patients who won’t remember the great care they received from the doctor — they’ll only remember that the provider sent their account to bad debt.

-The industry shift to get patients in the mindset to pay up front is a slow one.
+The industry shift to get patients in the mindset to pay upfront is a slow one.
 The Advisory Board conducted research showing that 44% of hospitals currently offer a prompt pay discount, which means that 56% do not.
 A 20% discount is standard.
-Forward thinking organizations even send a pre-encounter statement.
-It looks like a patient statement, but is sent in advance of the visit.
-The pre-bill identifies each aspect of billing, shows the total patient obligation, explains each changes and includes personalized notes for each patient’s unique circumstance.
+Forward-thinking organizations even send a pre-encounter statement.
+It looks like a patient statement but is sent in advance of the visit.
+The pre-bill identifies each aspect of billing, shows the total patient obligation, explains each change, and includes personalized notes for each patient’s unique circumstance.